[Update] Amazon Bedrock AgentCore Managed Harness has been released in preview!

 Deployed 1 stack(s): AgentCore-harnessSample-default

-Notice the Deploy harnesses step is included in the pipeline, indicating harness-specific processing.
+There's a Deploy harnesses step specifically included in the pipeline, confirming harness-specific processing.

-Scrolling down further reveals sections for Skills, Advanced configurations, Inbound Auth, and Observability (Runtime sessions / Runtime invocations / vCPU and memory consumption metrics).
+Scrolling down further reveals Skills, Advanced configurations, Inbound Auth, and Observability (Runtime sessions / Runtime invocations / vCPU and memory consumption metrics).

 harness-console-observability